Pacific Werribee: Stage 7

 On 3 February 2014, Pacific Shopping Centres announced that the Werribee Plaza will be rebranded to Pacific Werribee as a part of a A$370 million redevelopment.
-The shopping centre was projected to grow by 35,000m², making it the 20th largest in Australia and the 9th largest shopping centre in Victoria.
+The shopping centre was projected to grow by 35,000 m2, making it the 20th largest in Australia and the 9th largest shopping centre in Victoria.

-At the beginning of the redevelopment, the Plaza Corner Library and Bingo Centre was demolished, along with the Plaza Tarvern and BWS drive through.
-The Kmart Tyre & Auto Service Centre would relocate to make way for the multi-level car park on the Heaths Road side of the shopping centre.
+At the beginning of the redevelopment, the Plaza Corner Library and Bingo Centre was demolished, along with the Plaza Tavern and BWS drive through.
+MyCar would relocate to make way for the multi-level car park on the Heaths Road side of the shopping centre.
 The Reject Shop would relocate nearby Coles and Kmart, where Kmart would permanently close their outside gardening centre.
 The bus interchange relocated and opened in mid 2014 with increased capacity, and stores such as Supercheap Auto and Midas would undergo renovations to make way for updated intersections on Derrimut Road.

 In June 2015, the Urban Diner precinct was completed.
-The revamped food court included new and improved seating, and included a range of restaurants such as Schnitz, Grill'd, Guzman y Gomez, and San Churro.
+The revamped food court included new and improved seating, and included a range of restaurants such as The Sporting Globe, Schnitz, Grill'd, Guzman y Gomez and San Churro.
 The Village Cinemas opened with the inclusion of Gold Class and along with the new two-level Plaza Tavern next door.
 Woolworths renovated soon after to include an expansion of their freezer aisle and a relocated BWS store.
 The Pancake Parlour, and the new Library and Bingo Centre would open in August and new parking was made available underground, and around renovated Hungry Jack's and KFC restaurants.

 In August 2015, the Target mall was opened to the public.
 The new look Target was the successor of the store at the Hoppers Crossing Shopping Centre.
-Along with Target, stores such as Chemist Warehouse, Adairs, Bonds, Sportsco, Famous Footwear, Pumpkin Patch and Ollie's Place.
+Along with Target, stores such as Chemist Warehouse, Adairs, Bonds, Sportsco, Famous Footwear, Pumpkin Patch, Ollie's Place, Cotton On Body and Cotton On Kids were re-located to or included in the new mall.
 The Coffee Club also opened, making it the second store in Wyndham, the other being in Stockland.
 Point Cook.
-Cotton On Body and Cotton On Kids relocated to the new mall.
 Approximately 500 new parking spaces were open in the multi-level car park on Heaths Road.